-- Put cooked chicken in a food processor and pulse a few times to rough chop.
-Continue pulsing for about 30 seconds until the chicken is finely chopped. *If you turn “on” the food processor, your chicken will become a “paste” instead of very finely chopped.
-Don’t do this.
+- Put chicken meat in a food processor and pulse a few times to roughly chop.
+Continue pulsing for about 30 seconds until the chicken is finely chopped. *If you turn “on” the food processor, your chicken will become a “paste” instead, use the pulse method until it’s very finely chopped.

-- In a bowl, combine lemon juice, mayonnaise, salt, pepper and Big&Zesty (optional) and blend well.
+- In a bowl, combine lemon juice, mayonnaise, salt, pepper creole seasoning and blend well.

-- Toss chicken into the bowl, combine a few times with a spatula and throw in finely chopped celery.
+- Toss chicken into the bowl, combine a few times with a spatula and add finely chopped celery.